sakloui/jorban-martysmods.github.io/docs/special-games/fivem.md

 ---

-## **Step 6:** Transfer ReShade Files to the FiveM Plugins Directory
+# Transfer ReShade Files from GTAV to the FiveM Plugins Directory

-Transfer the ReShade files and the single folder from your GTAV directory into the FiveM `plugins` folder:
+Cut and paste ReShade's files and `ReShade-Shaders` folder from your GTAV directory into the FiveM `plugins` folder:

 * `dxgi.dll` - ReShade Binary File